zammitjohn/jenkins-job-notifier/README.md

 # Jenkins Job Notifier
-This Python application is designed to monitor a specific Jenkins pipeline through the Jenkins API continuously.
-The purpose of this app is to make it easier to keep track of the pipeline status and to be alerted to any issues that may occur spontaneously.
+This Python application is designed to monitor a specific Jenkins job through the Jenkins API continuously.
+The purpose of this app is to make it easier to keep track of the job status.
+It raises alarms when certain metrics exceed predefined thresholds, and sends notifications to a Microsoft Teams channel via webhook.

 ## Features
 The jenkins-job-notifier app checks the following metrics and raises alarms: